♥LOVE NOTE – Monday August 27, 2012

 Many theories of relationship include this idea.
 Let me share with you a perspective or a way of looking at relationships that will significantly influence the way you see the world and all your relationships.
 It is a synthesis of many theories.

-1. Relationships have an unconscious purpose which is to get the needs met that weren’t met as we were growing up.
+1. Relationships have an unconscious purpose and that is to get the needs met that weren’t met as we were growing up.

-- The first Stage is Attachment where the primary job is for the baby to be attached and close and bonded to their parents……where they feel emotional security and safety which for them equals their needs being attended to and met.
+- The first Stage is ATTACHMENT where the primary job is for the baby to be attached and close and bonded to their parents.
+They will feel emotional security and safety which for them equals their needs being attended to and met.

-- The Competence Stage is where the focus is on learning how to do tasks and achieve things…failing and be allowed to try again with the parent offering instructions and guidance and valuing achievement…. and the healthy outcome is a sense of personal power to achieve.
+- The COMPETENCE STAGE is where the focus is on learning how to do tasks and achieve things.
+Failing and being allowed to try again with the parent offering instructions and guidance and valuing achievement.
+The healthy outcome is a sense of personal power to achieve.